syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Strict mode option to restrict entering values defined outside the range in the editor.
+When enableStrictMode true it allows the value outside of the range also but it highlights the textbox with error class,otherwise it internally changed to the correct value.

 #### Default Value